-$QR_y = [(\Delta$ AC. $C{onsite} - \Delta BC{onsite}) + (AC{wp,y} - BC{wp,y}) \times 80\% + SE_y] + N{y-1}$ Where, Units QR y AC wp, y = Quantified GHG reductions and removals for year y Actual carbon in wood products produced in year y that is projected to remain stored for at least 100 years (i.e., WP total, y derived for actual harvest volumes following the guidance in the Quantification Guidance) CO 2 e CO 2 e BC wp,y = Annual baseline carbon in wood products that would have remained stored for at least 100 years (i.e., WP total, y derived for baseline harvest volumes following the guidance in the Quantification Guidance) CO2e SEy = Secondary Effect GHG emissions caused by the project activity in year y CO 2 e N y-1 = Any negative carryover from the prior year (occurs when total quantified GHG reductions are negative prior to the issuance of any CRTs for the project- see footnote 16, p.
-49) CO2e And, $C{ons}$ $S{site} = (AC{onsite,y})(1 - CD_y) - (AC{onsite,y-1})(1 - CD{y-1})$ Where, AC onsite , y = Actual onsite carbon as inventoried for year y (y may be less than a year for the first reporting period following the start date) CO2e AConsite, y-1 = Actual onsite carbon as inventoried for year y-1 CO 2 e CDy = Appropriate confidence deduction for year y, as determined following the Quantification Guidance % CD y-1 = Appropriate confidence deduction for year y-1, as determined following the Quantification Guidance % And, $\Delta B$ $C{ons}$ $site = (BC{onsite,y}) - (BC{onsite,y-1})$ Where, BConsite, y = Baseline onsite carbon as estimated for year y (y may be less than a year for the first reporting period following the start date) CO 2 e BConsite, y-1 = Baseline onsite carbon as estimated for year y-1 CO 2 e
+$QR_y = [(\Delta t)^T]$ $AC{onsite} - \Delta BC{onsite}) + (AC{wp,y} - BC{wp,y}) + SE_y] + N{y-1}$ Where, Units QR y AC wp, y Quantified GHG reductions and removals for year y Actual carbon in wood products produced in year y that is projected to remain stored for at least 100 years (i.e., derived for actual harvest volumes following the guidance in the Quantification Guidance) CO 2 e CO 2 e BC wp,y Annual baseline carbon in wood products that would have remained stored for at least 100 years (i.e., derived for baseline harvest volumes following the guidance in the Quantification Guidance) CO 2 e SEy Secondary Effect GHG emissions caused by the project activity in year y CO 2 e N y-1 Any negative carryover from the prior year (occurs when total quantified GHG reductions are negative prior to the issuance of any CRTs for the project - see footnote 19, p.
+38) CO 2 e And, $C{onsite} = (AC{onsite,y})(1 - CD_y) - (AC{onsite,y-1})(1 - CD{y-1})$ Where, AConsite, y Actual onsite carbon as inventoried for year y (y may be less than a year for the first reporting period following the start date) CO 2 e AConsite, y-1 Actual onsite carbon as inventoried for year y-1 CO2e CDy Appropriate confidence deduction for year y, as determined following the Quantification Guidance % CD y-1 Appropriate confidence deduction for year y-1, as determined following the Quantification Guidance % And, • $\Delta B$ $C{onsite} = (BC{onsite,y}) - (BC{onsite,y-1})$ Where, BC onsite , y Baseline onsite carbon as estimated for year y (y may be less than a year for the first reporting period following the start date) CO2e BConsite, y-1 = Baseline onsite carbon as estimated for year y-1 CO 2 e

-Note: The net change in carbon in harvested wood products, (ACwp, y - BCwp, y), is multiplied by 80 percent term SEy in Equation 6.1 to reflects market responses to changes in wood-product production.
-The general assumption in this protocol is that a decrease in harvesting by a modifying harvest in a Forest Project relative to baseline harvesting levels will lead the market to compensate with an increase in harvesting levels by other landowners.
-The greater the decrease change in harvest by a Forest Project relative to baseline levels, the greater the response by the market to compensate.
-Section 6.2.6 describes in detail the calculation required to account for such market responses for every tenne of reduced harvesting caused by a Forest Project, the market will compensate with an increase in harvesting of 0.2 tennes on other lands (see Section 6.2.6).
-The Since wood product production is directly related to harvesting levels, the net change in wood products caused by a Forest Project is subject to this same market dynamic.
-Thus, any one tonne increase/decrease in wood product production by a Forest Project will result in only a 0.8 tonne increase/decrease overall, because other landowners will decrease/increase production by 0.2 tonnes in response.
+Note: The term $SE_y$ in Equation 6.1 reflects market responses to changes in wood-product production.
+The general assumption in this protocol is that modifying harvest in a Forest Project relative to baseline harvesting levels will lead the market to compensate via modifications to harvesting levels by other landowners.
+The greater the change in harvest by a Forest Project relative to baseline levels, the greater the response by the market to compensate.
+Section 6.1.6 describes in detail the calculation required to account for such market responses.